 Any person may appeal the issuance or denial by the department of a Permit to Install, a general permit, or a permit to operate for a new source in accordance with Section 631 of the Revised Judicature Act of 1961, Act No. 236 of the Public Acts of 1961.
 Petitions for review shall be the exclusive means to obtain judicial review of such a permit and shall be filed within 90 days after the final permit action, except that a petition may be filed after that deadline only if the petition is based solely on grounds arising after the deadline for judicial review.
 Such a petition shall be filed no later than 90 days after the new grounds for review arise.

 The decision-maker in this process is the Permit Section supervisor unless the permit action is controversial in which case the decision making is elevated to the Director or Assistant Division Director of Air Quality Division.
 The decision making can be elevated to the EGLE Director when considering controversial decisions that have significant policy impact; however, this is rare.
 The public involvement process is formal and consists of public notice in local newspaper(s), the EGLE Calendar and the program website.
 A formal 30 day public comment period is provided; an extension may be granted upon formal request.
 The public comment period is the best time for public input.
 Hearings are scheduled when requested and also when the permit action is perceived as controversial by the AQD Permits Section.
 Permit status and additional information can be obtained on the AQD Permits to Install website.

 E. ADMINISTERING AGENCY:

-Air Quality Division, Michigan Department of Environmental Quality, P.O.
+Air Quality Division, Michigan Department of Environment, Great Lakes, and Energy, P.O.
 Box 30260, Lansing, Michigan 48909